Debugger.godMode() – Hacking JVM Applications With the Debugger

 An error message saying 'Cannot evaluate methods after Pause' An error message saying 'Cannot evaluate methods after Pause'

-The problem arises because we used Pause instead of breakpoints, and this feature comes with some limitations.
-However, we can turn to a little trick to work around this.
+The problem arises because we used Pause Program instead of breakpoints, and this feature comes with some limitations.
+However, we can use a little trick to work around this.

-I described it in one of the previous posts dedicated to Pause.
-In case you missed it there, here’s what needs to be done: once the application has paused, perform a stepping action, such as Step Into or Step Over.
+I described it in one of the previous posts covering the Pause Program action.
+In case you missed it there, here’s what needs to be done: once the application is paused, perform a stepping action, such as Step Into or Step Over.
 Doing so will enable the use of advanced features like Set Value and Evaluate Expression.

-After applying the trick described above, we should be able to set the value for health.
+Now we should be able to set the value for health .
 Try modifying the value, then resume the application to see if the health bar displays any changes.
-Indeed, it does!

 So we’ve located the object that holds the relevant state.
 At the very least, we can manually refill the health bar from time to time.
-Although it isn’t a complete success just yet, it’s already a significant step forward.
+We may not be fully out of the woods just yet, but we’re getting there.

 Labels and expressions

 Now that we have identified the object to focus on, it would be handy to mark it.
-For those unfamiliar with debug labels, this is what a marked object looks like:
+In case you’re unfamiliar with debug labels, this is what a marked object looks like:

 Variables tab showing an array of User objects, with one of them marked with a debug label saying User_Charlie Variables tab showing an array of User objects, with one of them marked with a debug label saying User_Charlie